-*it isn’t difficult at all to fillet sardines, provided you have fresh fish.
+If you can get fresh whole sardines, it isn’t difficult at all to fillet them.
 They must be intact, no tears in the belly or on the skin.
 Rinse them in cold water to gently rub the scales off, then lop off the head and the tail, make an incision along the length of the belly and scrape out the guts.
 Then pull the main bone out with your fingers, opening the fillets butterfly-fashion.

-- three-four cloves of garlic, mashed with salt
+- 4 cloves of garlic, mashed with salt

 - a handful of tarragon leaves

 - grated zest of one lemon plus juice

 1. Prepare the seasoning by first mashing the garlic with salt – chop it roughly, salt profusely and mash with the flat of a large knife blade, dragging it over the garlic this way and that.
 Chop finely the herbs and the chilli, grate lemon zest over the herbs, squeeze at least half a lemon over the mix and add enough olive oil to make it into a paste.